Ordnance Survey Town Plans of England and Wales, 1840s-1890s

 All of the 1:500 plans were published on sheets that were typically sized ca. 28 x 41 inches (72 x 105 cm), with maps sized 25.34 x 38.02 inches (61 x 96 cm) - A0 size for modern copying.
 The 1:1,056 plans were published on sheets that were typically sized ca. 28 x 41 inches (72 x 105 cm), with maps 24 x 36 inches (64 x 97 cm) - A0 size for modern copying.
 The 1:500 sheets each cover an area of 38.4 acres (15.54 hectares) on the ground.
 The 1:500 sheets are subdivisions of 25 sheets (5 x 5) of the OS 25 inch to the mile sheet lines, carrying a Roman numeral of their parent 25 inch sheet (eg. XI.12), and then a sub-number from 1-25 (eg. XI.12.18).
 The 1:1,056 sheets are usually laid out on local sheet lines unrelated to the parent County Series mapping - although in a few cases, they are subdivisions of the six-inch County Series maps (for example, the London, 1893-96 large-scale town plan).

-Detail of OS Town Plan showing the Royal Nurseries in Cirencester, 1875
+Detail of OS Town Plan showing horizontal lines (rouletting) for building fill

-The earlier editions of OS 1:1,056 from the 1840s to the 1880s were usually printed from large, engraved copper plates.
-However, there was a growing trend to print maps using zincography during the second half of the 19th century, and the vast majority of the 1:500 scale plans were zincographed.
+The earlier editions of these scales from the 1840s to the 1870s were printed from large, engraved copper plates.
+However, there was a growing trend to print maps using zincography during the second half of the 19th century, and many of the 1:500 scale plans were zincographed.
 Zincography was a lithographic printing process, with the map image traced using litho-transfer ink onto large plates of specially prepared zinc.
-Zincography was introduced into OS from the 1850s, but expanded particularly from the 1880s, as it was significantly cheaper than copper plate engraving, and corrections were easier to make.
-Zinc plates were also lighter and easier to store than large stones traditionally used for lithography.
-Zincography created much bolder maps with thicker lines, symbols and larger fonts, compared to the fine, delicate line work of the engraved maps.
+Zincography was introduced into OS from the 1850s for the 1:2,500 scale maps, but expanded particularly from the 1870s, as it was cheaper than copper plate engraving, and more dimensionally stable.
+Zincography created much bolder maps with thicker lines, symbols and larger fonts, compared to the line work of the engraved maps.
+From the 1880s, engraved sheets were often transferred to zinc directly, rather than by zincography; by this date there is little difference in image quality.

 The end of the series